 79 kidnapped Cameroon students freed, says church official

-YAOUNDE, Cameroon (AP) — The 79 school children kidnapped by unidentified gunmen from a school in Cameroon have been released, but two of the three staff members abducted are still being held, said a church official.
+YAOUNDE, Cameroon (AP) — The 79 students kidnapped by unidentified gunmen from a school in Cameroon have been released, but two of the three staff members abducted with them are still being held, a church official said Wednesday.

-"They were brought last night to one of our churches ... near Bamenda (the regional capital).
-They look tired and psychologically tortured," said the moderator of the country's Presbyterian Church, Fonki Samuel Forba.
-The students are between 11 and 17 years old.
+The students, aged between 11 and 17, were brought to a church near the regional capital of Bamenda, said Fonki Samuel Forba, moderator of the country's Presbyterian Church.

 "It is unfortunate we have to close the school and send home 700 children," he said.
 "Their security is not assured by the state and armed groups constantly attack and kidnap them."

-The North West region governor Deben Tchoffo said this week that the government is providing adequate security for schools.
+North West regional Gov. Deben Tchoffo said this week the government is providing adequate security for schools.

-"I must insist that we have taken enough measures to protect schools, but we also need the assistance of all," said Tchoffo.
+"I must insist that we have taken enough measures to protect schools, but we also need the assistance of all," Tchoffo said.
 "People should inform the military whenever they see strange faces in their villages."

 Tah Pascal, father of one of the kidnapped students, said he does not trust what the governor has said.

-"How can he always talk of protection and security when our schools are torched every day, our children tortured and their teachers killed," said Pascal.
+"How can he always talk of protection and security when our schools are torched every day, our children tortured and their teachers killed?"
+Pascal said.
 "This is done in spite of the presence of the military."

 Parents interviewed said they were relocating their children to safer areas.